-To make the madras paste, put the spices in a dry pan over a high heat and toast for about 2 minutes, until fragrant.
+- To make the madras paste, put the spices in a dry pan over a high heat and toast for about 2 mins, until fragrant.
 Grind to a powder using a mortar and pestle or a spice grinder.
 Using a mortar and pestle or a food processor, purée the onion, garlic and ginger.

-Place a large, heavy-based frying pan over a medium heat and add the butter, oil and onion purée, then cook for 2 minutes.
+- Place a large, heavy-based frying pan over a medium heat and add the butter, oil and onion purée, then cook for 2 mins.
 Add the ground spices and vinegar and mix to a paste.
-Bring to the boil, then reduce the heat and simmer for 5 minutes, until bubbling, fragrant and the paste starts to split.
+Bring to the boil, then reduce the heat and simmer for 5 mins, until bubbling, fragrant and the paste starts to split.

-Preheat the oven to gas 6, 200°C, fan 180°C. Score the fat of the lamb.
+- Preheat the oven to gas 6, 200°C, fan 180°C. Score the fat of the lamb.
 Place the racks, fat-side down, in a cold frying pan.
-Turn the heat to medium and leave for 5 minutes, until the fat renders and your kitchen smells of roast lamb.
+Turn the heat to medium and leave for 5 mins, until the fat renders and your kitchen smells of roast lamb.

-Meanwhile, parboil the potatoes in a large pan of boiling water for 10 minutes.
+- Meanwhile, parboil the potatoes in a large pan of boiling water for 10 mins.
 Drain and transfer to a roasting tin.
 Add the chickpeas and a tbsp of the curry paste, then mix well.
 Spread the potato mixture evenly over the roasting tin.

-Rub the remaining curry paste all over the lamb, then put the racks, fat-side up, on top of the potatoes.
-Roast for 25 minutes (for medium-rare meat).
-Remove and leave to rest for 10 minutes.
+- Rub the remaining curry paste all over the lamb, then put the racks, fat-side up, on top of the potatoes.
+Roast for 25 mins (for medium-rare meat).
+Remove and leave to rest for 10 mins.
 Mix the potatoes and chickpeas with the yogurt and coriander.
 Serve whole racks as a grand centrepiece or slice into cutlets, then tuck in.